Los Contemporáneos: Los Contemporáneos: tradition and innovation

 The group's central ideological position can be described as one of "contemporary [hence the name] cultural universalism": they were aware of the emergence of an unprecedented universality of cultural expression and innovation (brought about by capitalism's advance and accelerating technological progress), which they sought to not simply participate in, but, through their own particular vantage point as Mexican artists, contribute to as well.
 As individuals and as a group they would go on to expand the horizons of Mexican poetry.
-The Contemporáneos were, if you will, rather contemporary.
-Not to be confused with temporary - lasting for a short period of time.

 The Contemporáneos always expressed great appreciation for La Nouvelle Revue Française and its coterie of writers.
 They were also greatly attentive to the evolution of surrealism, and members of the group, while in Europe, made contact with leaders of the movement, including André Breton, author of the Surrealist Manifesto.
 The most important literary models and precursors of the Contemporáneos were: Guillaume Apollinaire, Jean Cocteau, André Gide, Marcel Proust, T. S. Eliot and Juan Ramón Jiménez; with Gide and Proust being paramount.